-Wash and rough chop your carrots and toss them in the pot, I show water here, but I think it’s actually easier to fit to the top with water once you have finished all of your veggies.
+Wash and rough chop your carrots and toss them in a large stock pot (at least 12 qts), I show water here, but I think it’s actually easier to fit to the top with water once you have finished all of your veggies.

 Next in; your flat leaf parsley and japanese yam, do this in whatever order you want!

 And then your celery (heart, leaves, end; all parts) and the rest of your potatoes.

 Add your garlic cloves, smooshed with the flat side of a large knife…or halved.
 Skins and all!

 And then add your Kombu* (be sure to rinse this as well).
 You may have to go to a specialty store for this, but don’t leave it out, it’s the magic ingredient and as I said earlier, you cannot taste it.
 I found mine at Whole Foods and there is plenty in a package enough to last you several pots worth of this wonderful vegetable broth, but you can also buy online from Amazon Pacific Kombu.

 *”According to Rebecca, Kombu is a mineral-rich seaweed (in the kelp family) that adds umami or savory flavor to stocks and broths.
 Kombu is usually found in the Asian section of grocery stores near the nori (seaweed sheets) that are used for sushi.
 Store dried Kombu in the cool dark area of your pantry.”